Good bosses have strong organizational skills. Good bosses have solid decision-making skills. Good bosses get important things done.

-(Great bosses treat each employee differently but they also treat every employee fairly.
+(Great bosses treat each employee differently while treating every employee fairly.
 There's a big difference.)

-Exceptional bosses know the key to showing employees they are consistent and fair is communication: The more employees understand why a decision was made, the less likely they are to assume unfair treatment or favoritism.
+Exceptional bosses know the key to showing employees consistency and fairness is communication: The more employees understand why a decision was made, the less likely they are to assume unfair treatment or favoritism.

 No employee is perfect.
 Every employee needs constructive feedback.
 Every employee deserves constructive feedback.
 Good bosses give that feedback.